 In April 2012, we entered into a collaboration and license agreement with Celgene under which we granted Celgene an exclusive license to our DOT1L program outside the United States, including EPZ-5676, the therapeutic candidate now in clinical development.
 We also granted Celgene the option to license rights outside the United States for other HMT programs, excluding HMT targets covered by our two other existing therapeutic collaborations.
-We are eligible to receive royalties on net product sales outside of the United States.
+We retain 100 percent of United States rights and are eligible to receive royalties on net product sales outside of the United States.

 In April 2011, we entered into a collaboration and license agreement with Eisai under which we granted Eisai an exclusive worldwide license to our EZH2 program, including EPZ-6438, while retaining an opt-in right to co-develop, co-commercialize and share profits with Eisai as to licensed products in the United States.

 Under the terms of the agreement, we received a $3.0 million upfront payment.
 In addition, we have received $20.8 million in research funding payments, earned $13.0 million in milestone payments, and are eligible to receive up to $195.0 million in additional milestone payments, comprising aggregate development and regulatory milestone payments of up to $80.0 million and sales-based milestone payments of up to $115.0 million.
 We are also eligible to receive royalties on any net product sales.

 Eisai solely funds all research, development and commercialization costs for licensed compounds.
 If we exercise our opt-in right to co-develop, co-commercialize, and share profits with Eisai, we are required to share ongoing U.S. development costs with Eisai, Eisai is entitled to recover a portion of past development costs as a partial reduction of future milestone payments and royalties paid to Epizyme, and the milestone payments we are eligible to receive in the future are reduced.